MSc (Planning) Admissions

 Entry into the Rural Planning and Development program (MSPL RPD) is in the Fall semester of each year only.
 The deadline for submission of applications is March 31 every year.

-Update: The deadline for applications for fall admission has been extended to May 31.
+Update: The deadline for completed applications for Fall 2019 admission has been extended to June 30.
 We encourage you to apply at your earliest opportunity as space is limited.
 We in turn will review applications on a regular basis informing applicants of our decision as soon as possible.

 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards.